Frequently Asked Questions

 The universities listed on the UC website as Student Exchange partners have a reciprocal agreement with UC, to ensure that tuition fees are waived at your host uni.
 Universities not affiliated with the UC exchange program will not be interested in taking UC students under the tuition waiver as it comes as a cost to them.

 We request that you don’t contact any of the overseas universities.
 Much like UC, your host university will be dealing with a large number of incoming and outgoing exchange students, and they receive hundreds of emails a week from students requesting information.
 Answers to many of the questions you’ll need to ask about the universities can be found with a bit of thorough searching on their websites.
 Information about your application will be sent to us here so we will keep you up to date.
-If you still can not find the information you are looking for after a thorough web search, please Contact UC Study Abroad.
+If you still can not find the information you are looking for after a thorough web search, please Contact UC Global Learning.
 We will be able to let you know when and if it is suitable to contact your host uni.

 Many exchange universities provide dormitory accommodation on campus, however, where there is a high demand for this accommodation; you can expect to live in share housing with other students.